 \section{Fermionic HS fields in $AdS_4$}

-So far we considered the bosonic case with even grading $G=|N-\bar N|$.
+So far, we considered the bosonic case with even grading $G=|N-\bar N|$.
 By (\ref{Ggo}) odd $G$ corresponds to fields of half-integer spins, \ie oddness of $G$ determines the field statistics.

-To extend the results for $H^p(\sigma_-)$ to fermionic fields we should first define the operator $\sigma_-$ on multispinors of odd ranks.
-In the fermionic case the lowest possible odd grading is $G=|N-\bar N|=1$.
-In this sector we define the action of $\sigma_-$ to vanish.
-In all other gradings $\sigma_\pm$ is defined analogously to the bosonic case.
+To extend the results for $H^p(\sigma_-)$ to fermionic fields, we first define the operator $\sigma_-$ on multispinors of odd ranks.
+In the fermionic case, the lowest possible odd grading is $G=|N-\bar N|=1$.
+This means that previously unique lowest grading line on the $(N,\bar{N})$-plane splits into two separate lines $N - \bar{N} = \pm 1$.
+Therefore, the definition of $\sigma_{-}$ and its conjugated $\sigma_{+}$ depends on the lowest grading line.
+We define the action of $\sigma_-$ to vanish on the both lines.
+In all other gradings, $\sigma_\pm$ is defined analogously to the bosonic case.
 Namely,

 Analogously, the operator $\sigma_+$ is defined as